 [(provision hob-server-presence)

-(display "dummy: Provisioning new machine\n")
+(display "dummy-machine: Provisioning new machine\n")

 (let ((client (spawn ^hob-client-presence)))